oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/traefik/README.md

 ```

 ## Uninstall the Traefik operator
-After removing all the Ingress resources, uninstall the Traefik operator:
+After removing all the ingress resources, uninstall the Traefik operator:
 ```
 $ helm uninstall traefik-operator --namespace traefik --keep-history
 ```